-She bowed to them a final good-night, and, dazzled and bewildered, I followed her.
-In her old wild fashion she had overcome all barriers, as she used to do when she would reach to almost unattainable places on the St. Lawrence.
+She bowed to them a last final good night, and, dazzled and bewildered, I followed her.
+In her old wild fashion she had overcome all barriers, as she used to do when she would reach almost unattainable places on the St. Lawrence.

 Now that I found myself alone with her, I could not find my voice.
-I could only look and look at her with all my heart and soul in my eyes.
-Leaning unsteadily against the fireplace I waited for her to speak.
+I could only look and look at her, with all my heart and soul in my eyes.

+I waited for her to speak, leaning unsteadily against the fireplace.

-"Is it La Cara or the Queen or-little Carrots you love?" she said.
+"Is it La Cara or the Queen or little Carrots you love?" she said.

 "It is you," I said hoarsely; "you in all of them.
 I have loved you always, even when you flaunted me.
 Look here!"
-I slipped my hand into my breast pocket and brought forth a long red curl.
+I slipped my hand into my breast pocket, and drew forth a long red curl.

-Her eyes were brimming with tears and laughter.
+Her eyes were brimming with tears

+and laughter.